 Clean Corners With Cotton Swabs

-Just when you thought cotton swabs couldn't have another use—did you know they are ideal for cleaning those hard to reach areas of the windows in your home?
 No matter how hard you try, residue seems to build up in the corners of the glass, and it can be very difficult to get to that residue unless you have the right tool.
-A cotton swab is a perfect size and does the trick!Continue to 5 of 8 below.
+Cotton swabs are ideal for cleaning those hard to reach areas of the windows in your home.
+It's the perfect size and does the trick!Continue to 5 of 8 below.

 05 of 08